No more searching for the remote, as everyone in the family can have one on their phone or iPad.

 An Apple computer with Eye-TV software version 3.6.8 or later

 Free companion software must be installed onto the OS-X computer running the EyeTV software.
-Download the

 package and open it on the computer you wish to control (ie. the computer with the EyeTV software).

 Check the server is running from the Jazz Remote System Preferences Panel.
-Should you have issues with this software, please contact us and we will be happy to assist.

 You must also purchase and install the EyeTV Remote App from the iTunes store.